simeononsecurity/simeononsecurity.ch/content/articles/the-ideal-ubiquiti-unifi-networking-setup-both-simple-and-advanced/index.en.md

 - **Customizability**: ISP-provided routers often have limited customization options, restricting your ability to optimize your network according to your specific needs.
 With the UniFi Dream Router, you have full control over network settings, allowing you to fine-tune performance, security, and other parameters.

-- **Better Performance**: ISP-provided routers are generally designed to meet basic needs and may struggle to handle a large number of connected devices or demanding applications.
-The UniFi Dream Router, with its powerful hardware and optimized software, delivers faster and more reliable performance, ensuring a seamless internet experience even in bandwidth-intensive scenarios.
+- **Better Performance**: ISP-provided routers are generally designed to meet basic needs and may struggle to handle many connected devices or demanding applications.
+The UniFi Dream Router, with its powerful hardware and optimized software, delivers faster and more reliable performance, ensuring a smooth internet experience even in bandwidth-intensive scenarios.

 - **Enhanced Security**: ISP-provided routers may lack advanced security features, leaving your network vulnerable to potential threats.
 The UniFi Dream Router, on the other hand, offers robust security options, including firewall settings, IPS capabilities, and VPN support, ensuring the safety of your network and protecting your data and devices.